GLP-1 Muscle Loss Isn’t the Whole Story

 - Eat enough protein: Protein isn’t optional during weight loss, but it can be harder to hit your target when you feel nauseous or have GI issues.
 A good starting point is at least 1.2 grams per kilogram of your body weight (for example, if you weigh 200 pounds, that’s roughly 110 grams of protein per day).
 You can use this calculator to see what that looks like for you while on GLP-1s.

-- Strength Train 2–3 Times a Week: You don’t need to crush it daily, but your muscles need a reason to stick around.
-Prioritize full-body strength training or split routines that challenge you, not exhaust you.
+- Resistance train 2–3 times a week: You don’t need to crush it daily, but your muscles need a reason to stick around.
+Prioritize full-body resistance training or split routines that challenge you, not exhaust you.
 You want steady progress, not punishment.

 - Move daily: Standing more, stretching, walking, stairs, housework.
 It all adds up and supports your metabolism.